 There's no doubt the Internet has ‘revolutionized’ the way we communicate — everything from business to dating, in-between and (for better or worse) beyond.
 But it wasn't really planned that way; it just sort-of happened.

 Bitcoin, on the other hand, was premeditated.
 It was imagined and designed consciously, and — though no-one can foresee all the consequences it may bring — it was intended to revolutionize.

 The Internet evolved, but Bitcoin was invented, and its goal was to change money as we know it.
 The Internet has been an evolution; Bitcoin is a revolution.

-Needless to say, the glamour Bitcoin's story finds in the history books isn't a foregone conclusion (yet), as that of the Internet.
+Needless to say, the glamour Bitcoin's story finds in future history books isn't a foregone conclusion (yet), as is that of the Internet.
 But we should consider ourselves lucky; we have front-row seats to watch it play out.

-The best part is Bitcoin's future, in large part, is in our hands.
+And luckily Bitcoin's future is, in large part, in our hands.